 One of the Blue Zone regions is Okinawa, Japan.
 If you were to talk with someone in the community of Okinawa, they would most likely tell you that their secrets to longevity have to do with a combination of purpose, community, and healthy eating.

-More specifically, one of the daily eating practices they swear by as a central pillar to their health is following the 80/20 rule.
+More specifically, one of the daily eating practices they swear by as a central pillar of their health is following the 80/20 rule.

 According to research published in the American Journal of Lifestyle Medicine, this means that the people of Okinawa eat only until they're 80% full at every meal.
 In fact, you may hear someone utter the phrase, Hara hachi bu, before their meal, which is an ancient saying by Confucius which essentially means, "eat until you're 80% full."

 This way of eating is contrary to the way most Americans eat.
 With enormous portion sizes at restaurants, extra-large options at every fast-food restaurant, and even sugary 30-ounce drinks offered at coffee chains, people in America are constantly bombarded with the feeling of needing to be full or finish their entire serving.

 When it comes to their 80/20 rule, Okinawans eat slowly in order to give their stomach time to communicate to their brain that it is full.
 This helps prevent overeating and according to The American Journal of Lifestyle Medicine, the 20% gap in hunger can make a significant difference in weight loss or weight gain.

-The size of their meals varies throughout the day, as well.
-According to Blue Zones founder Dan Buettner, the community of Okinawa (and most other Blue Zone areas as well) eat their smallest meal at lunch or for an early dinner and then stop eating afterward.
+According to Blue Zones founder Dan Buettner, the community of Okinawa (and most other Blue Zone areas) eat their smallest meal at lunch or for an early dinner and then stop eating afterward.

 More content from Healthy Eating